Claude Bernard: Career

 Bernard's first major work was on the functions of the pancreas.
-His discovery that the juices are a significant part of the digestive process won him the prize for experimental physiology from the French Academy of Sciences.
-Bernard discovered that ether introduced to the stomach or duodenum induced pancreatic secretions.
-The physiologist William Bayliss, credited Bernard's work as influential in the latter's discovery of Secretin, the first hormone to be isolated.
+His discovery that the juices of the pancreas play a significant role in the digestive process won him the prize for experimental physiology from the French Academy of Sciences.
+His findings specifically showed that the pancreas secreted a fluid containing a lipolytic enzyme that split neutral fats into glycerol and fatty acids.
+Prior to his research, the function of the pancreas was poorly understood, with many physiologists considering it to be a gland of little significance.
+Bernard also discovered that introducing ether into the stomach or duodenum induced pancreatic secretions.
+The physiologist William Bayliss credited Bernard's work as influential in the latter's discovery of secretin, the first hormone to be isolated.

 In perhaps his most famous experiment, Bernard discovered the glycogenic function of the liver.
 The liver, in addition to secreting bile, also produces the sugars that can cause hyperglycemia, which helped advance study of diabetes mellitus and its causes.
-In 1851, while examining the effects produced in the temperature of various parts of the body by each section of the nerve or nerves belonging to them, he noticed that division of the cervical sympathetic nerve resulted in more active circulation and more forcible pulsation of the arteries in certain parts of the head.
+In 1851, while examining the effects produced in the temperature of various parts of the body by each section of the nerve or nerves belonging to them, Bernard noticed that division of the cervical sympathetic nerve resulted in more active circulation and more forcible pulsation of the arteries in certain parts of the head.
 A few months later, he observed that electrical excitation of the upper portion of the divided nerve had the contrary effect.
 This discovery of the vasomotor system also established the existence of both vasodilator and vasoconstrictor nerves.